 All of Roberts children were baptised in Somerset - the earlier ones in nearby Isle Brewers and the rest at St Andrew's.
 Robert and his wife Elizabeth, together with many of their children, are also buried here.
 As was common in those days, many of the children (and, indeed, their children) married locally - the result is many of the surnames still found in the area today can be found within our family tree.

 As time moved on, so did people.
 Times were hard in the 1800's and a number of High Ham villagers, including some Tapscott's, emigrated to Australia in the mid 1800's.
-Today there are only two "Tapscott's" in the immediate area around the village (both single and in their nineties), although many descendants of Robert and Elizabeth (via the daughters) are still in the High Ham area.
+Today there is only one "Tapscott" in the immediate area around the village (single and in his nineties), although many descendants of Robert and Elizabeth (via the daughters) are still in the High Ham area.

 The following pages represent a continually growing state and is not intended to be a finished history of my "branch" of the Tapscott (and related) families but merely an attempt to place in an orderly fashion records on the Tapscott family that have been gathered over the years.
 Much information has been received from newly found distant relatives who are tracing their side of the family, and, with their permission, I have included these to provide as full a picture as possible.

 I have excluded from the website details of "living" people.
 Please refer to the About page for details on how this is ascertained, as well as other general comments about the building of the site.